izuddinasr/cordova-plugin-inappbrowser/README.md

   - __exit__: event fires when the `InAppBrowser` window is closed.
   - __beforeload__: event fires when the `InAppBrowser` decides whether to load an URL or not (only with option `beforeload` set).
   - __message__: event fires when the `InAppBrowser` receives a message posted from the page loaded inside the `InAppBrowser` Webview.
+  - __beforeclose__: event fires when the `InAppBrowser` window is when to close.
+Triggering before exit event.

 - __callback__: the function that executes when the event fires.
 The function is passed an `InAppBrowserEvent` object as a parameter.